nadavmatalon/github-profiler/README.md

 <p>Moreover, users can use their Github username and password to directly sign in to
 <strong>Github Profiler</strong> thereby saving them the need to go through
 the registration process.</p>

+__Update 4.9.14:__ Added an Ajax-based popup window to display 'Connecting to Github' message + spinner while Github Profiles are being loaded.

 ##See it Live on Heroku